The Broken (film): Plot

 Meanwhile, Daniel and Kate arrive home to see their neighbor in the stairwell.
 The neighbor is clearly disturbed and appears to be about to say something.
 However, his wife watches the man expressionlessly through a crack in the door.
 The neighbor does not finish what he has to say, and nervously goes into the apartment with his wife.

 Gina goes to the auto shop to examine her car, and finds the picture she found of her and John from the woman's flat.
-While investigating her car, Gina hears the sound of breaking glass and turns to see two identical dogs fighting each other next to a broken mirror.
+While investigating her car, Gina hears shattering glass and turns to see two identical dogs fighting beside a broken mirror.
 She visits John in his office at the American Embassy and shows him the picture.
 He begins to worry about what has gotten into his daughter's mind.
 Later, John's secretary mentions seeing him on the street during lunch, but he tells her he hadn't left the office all day.
-He goes into the Embassy's men's room where he finds the mirror broken on the floor.
+He goes into the Embassy's men's room, where he finds the mirror broken on the floor.

-Kate arrives at her home to find that Daniel is not there.
+Kate arrives home to find that Daniel is not there.
 As Kate peers into the hallway mirror, a being in what appears to be a dark, shadowy version of her house looks back at her.
 Unaware of her observer, Kate takes a shower, but is disturbed by the sound of a mirror breaking.
 Suddenly, a woman who looks exactly like her enters the bathroom and murders Kate.

-Back to Gina who is at the subway station, picture in hand, when someone bumps into her, making her drop the photo which flies onto the subway rail.
+Back to Gina, who is at the subway station, picture in hand, when someone bumps into her, making her drop the photo, which flies onto the subway rail.
 Gina gets on the ground to reach down for it when she hears a train coming just around the bend.
 She finally stretches far enough and narrowly escapes being hit by the train, but successfully grabs the picture.
-Gina visits her father at home where he tells her the doctor called him and voiced his concerns regarding Gina's opinion that Stefan has changed.
-She then relays the events that unfolded that day and shows John the picture, to which he replies, "Maybe it's not me."
-Gina phones Stefan to check on him but he does not answer.
+Gina visits her father at home, where he tells her the doctor called him and voiced concerns about her opinion that Stefan has changed.
+She then recounts the events of that day and shows John the picture, to which he replies, "Maybe it's not me."
+Gina phones Stefan to check on him, but he does not answer.
 She goes back to Stefan's flat to find it deserted.
-Gina hears the water leaking once more and goes to the attic to investigate where she finds Stefan, dead, with his head smashed onto a pipe.
-Panicking, Gina calls John for help but when a man who looks like John appears out of the shadows from behind him, they are disconnected.
+Gina hears the water leaking once more and goes to the attic to investigate, where she finds Stefan, dead, with his head smashed into a pipe.
+Panicking, Gina calls John for help, but when a man who looks like John appears out of the shadows behind him, they are disconnected.